Here's the Real Learning Loss Caused By COVIDSep 08, 2022

 This kind of disruption is impactful.

-That’s why I think that graphic went viral, because we’re feeling it.
-If you’re an adult, in a sense, the pandemic still feels new, like a crisis we’re trying to figure out.
+If you’re an adult, in a sense, the pandemic still feels recent, like a crisis we had to figure out.
 And yet, it also feels like forever.
-We’re getting used to the disturbance, living in stress and just expecting to be in survival mode.
-For younger students, it almost is their forever.
-This reality is heavy, and if you’re an educator, you’ve probably seen the result of this heaviness, this disruption, in your students lately.
+We got used to the disturbance, living in stress and just expecting to be in survival mode.
+For younger students, it is almost their forever.
+This reality is heavy, and if you’re an educator teaching and leading in this mostly-post-pandemic world, you’ve probably seen the result of this heaviness, this disruption, in your students.

 It’s not just academic “Learning Loss” that matters.

 There’s certainly been an impact academically on many students.
-On average, k-12 students are 5 months behind on math and 4 months behind on reading.
+On average, following the pandemic, k-12 students are 5 months behind on math and 4 months behind on reading.
 “Learning loss” is real and something to consider, but talk to most teachers and parents, and you will see on the ground level that this is not the biggest concern right now.
 The largest disruption of the last 3 school years is a social one.
-From isolation at home, to spread out lunchrooms, uneven schedules, canceled sports, divided recesses, etc., COVID is impacting social development and is potentially stunting student development.
+From isolation at home, to spread out lunchrooms, uneven schedules, canceled sports, divided recesses, etc., COVID impacted social development and is potentially stunting student development.